puggsoy/GMS-Explorer/README.md

+# NOTICE: This project is currently on hiatus and is not actively being worked on.
+Reporting issues is welcome but there is not guarantee they will be addressed in a specific timeframe.

 # GMS Explorer
 GMS Explorer is a program to open, view, extract, and edit the contents of data.win files of Game Maker Studio games.
 This is intended to be a more full-featured successor to [GMExtract](https://github.com/puggsoy/GMExtract).